jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

     - views that are customized to the needs of specific audiences;
 - Other applications can interact with the data by communicating with the DBMS.

-# Terminology

-A database is a structured collection of data.
-A database management system (DBMS) includes a database, a database engine that handles CRUD operations (create, read, update, delete), and a database frontend for user interaction.
-A DMBS may be desktop-based (Access, FileMaker Pro) or server-based (SQL Server, Oracle, DB2, MySQL, PostgreSQL).
-In a relational database, the data model is of tables/relations.
-Other data models are XML, graph, and documents.
-Tables have rows (also called tuples or records) and columns (also called attributes, fields, or values).
-Table columns have types (also called domains), which can be enumerated.
-Rules of relations: cells contain single values; columns store single type of data; column names are unique; order is insignificant; rows are unique (they need a key).

-- **Database** = Data + DBMS
-- **Database System** = Database + Database Applications
-- **Database Environment** = Hardware + Software + Data + Procedures + People

 ## ANSI-SPARC architecture

 This is one way of thinking about database abstraction/separation, which, in general, makes the database easier to change and maintain by providing **logical data independence** and  **physical data independence:**